Generative audio: Implications

 With this technology, a person's voice can be replicated to speak phrases that they may have never spoken.
 This could lead to a synthetic version of a public figure's voice being used against them.

 Technology

-This method uses generative adversarial network (GAN), a deep machine learning technique where two machine learning models work against each other to create realistic audio.
+Modern generative audio systems employ various deep learning architectures.
+One notable approach uses generative adversarial networks (GANs), where two machine learning models work against each other to create realistic audio.
+Other architectures include WaveNet, which uses dilated causal convolutions to model raw audio waveforms, and implementations like 15.ai, which demonstrated in 2020 the ability to clone voices using as little as 15 seconds of training data through specialized neural network architectures.